Emilybaby1/tet/README.md

 Prerequisite

 in other to run this project you'll need
--
+* Browser
+* VS Code or any code editor

 Getting Started